-Scroll down for February’s prayers.
+Scroll down for April’s prayers.

 Older prayer guides: Prayer Guide Archive

 under the shadow of your mercy

 and lift up all who are brought low;

 knowing that nothing can separate us from your love

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.—Philippians 4:6 (NIV)

 Wednesday March 25th